lpod/lpod-docs/level1-notes.rst

 ------------------------

-lpOD applications can retrieve all the change tracking data which may have been stored in the documents by ODF-compliant editors.
+lpOD applications can retrieve all the change tracking data which may have been stored in text documents by ODF-compliant editors.
 On the other hand, lpOD doesn't provide any automatic tracking of the changes made by lpOD-based applications.

-An tracked change may be retrieved in a document using the ``get_change()`` and ``get_changes()`` document-based methods.
+A tracked change may be retrieved in a document using the ``get_change()`` and ``get_changes()`` document-based methods.

 Every tracked change is stored as a ODF change object that owns the following